How to fund an extension? A guide to the costs & finance of more space

 For one, your income and pre-existing financial commitments will affect the amount that you can borrow.
 As such, any loans you have already been issued will be examined, as well as how much you can afford to pay in repayments.

 Elsewhere, most lenders will look at your credit history to find out how reliable you are as a customer.
-At MFS, however, we take on loans that other lenders might shy away from, enabling us to assist borrowers with adverse credit scores.
+At Market Financial Solutions, however, we take on loans that other lenders might shy away from, enabling us to assist borrowers with adverse credit scores.

 For homeowners who choose to remortgage their properties, the value of the property will also influence the amount they can borrow.
 Lenders will find out how much a property is worth by conducting a valuation of the property.
 That valuation will then determine exactly how much they can and will lend to you.

-With MFS, it is easy to find out how much you can borrow, as we have a bridging loan calculator that does the work for you.
+With Market Financial Solutions, it is easy to find out how much you can borrow, as we have a bridging loan calculator that does the work for you.

 With this tool on hand, you can rest assured that we will deliver the best financial option for your needs.
 To find out more about our products, check out our website.